francabrera/hume/packages/hume-app/README.md

 # hume HTTP app

 LoopBack (HTTP API) appplication abstraction to reuse in the services.
-The API is the LoopBack one, so we only show an example of use here.

 ## Install